istio/istio.io/docs/concepts/mixer-config.md

 The attributes that can be used in attribute expressions must be defined in an [*attribute manifest*](#manifests) for the deployment.
-Within the manifest, each attribute has a type which represents the kind of data that this attribute carries.
+Within the manifest, each attribute has a type which represents the kind of data that the attribute carries.
 In the same way, attribute expressions are also typed, and their type is derived from the attributes in the expression and the operators applied to these attributes.

 The type of an attribute expression is used to ensure consistency in which attributes are used in what situation.
-For example, if a metric descriptor specifies that a particular label is of type INT64, then only attribute expressions that produce a 64-bit integers can be used to fill-in that label.
+For example, if a metric descriptor specifies that a particular label is of type INT64, then only attribute expressions that produce a 64-bit integer can be used to fill-in that label.
 This is the case for the `response_code` label above.

 Attribute expressions include the following features:

-1. Check variables for equality against constants
+1. Check attributes for equality against constants
-2. Check string variables for wildcard matches
+2. Check string attributes for wildcard matches
 3. Logical AND/OR/NOT operators
 4. Grouping semantics
 5. String Concatenation
-6. Substring
+6. Substring Production
 7. Comparison (<, <=, ==, >=, >)

 Refer to *TBD* for the full attribute expression syntax.